deeola/newsunny/README.md

 ### What I learned

-Introduced to GSAP and the smooth scroll plugin.
+Introduction to Service Worker and Manifest.json